 8. Location: place where numerous burglaries and home invasions had occurred, the perpetrators being black

 9. Resident status: not a resident.

 Now suppose I spot someone who fits the above profile.
 Would I have reason to be suspicious of him?
 Of course.
+As suspicious as if the fellow were of Italian extraction but fit the profile mutatis mutandis.
 But that's not my point.
 My point is that I have not racially profiled the individual; I have profiled him, with race being one element in the profile.

 Blacks are more criminally prone than whites.* But that fact means little by itself.
 It becomes important only in conjunction with the other characteristics.
 An 80-year-old black female is no threat to anyone.
 But someone who fits all or most of the above descriptors is someone I am justified in being suspicious of.

 There is no such thing as racial profiling.
 The phrase is pure obfuscation manufactured by liberals to forward their destructive agenda.
 The leftist script requires that race be injected into everything.
 Hence 'profiling' becomes 'racial profiling.'
 If you are a conservative and you use the phrase, you are foolish, as foolish as if you were to use the phrase 'social justice.'
 Social justice is not justice.
 But that's a separate post.